SinkableVirus/DBMS_Project/README.md

-#Blood Bank Management System
+# Blood Bank Management System

-• Full-Stack development project.
+* Full-Stack development project.
-• Frontend using ReactJS, Backend using NodeJS and Express.
+* Frontend using ReactJS, Backend using NodeJS and Express.
-• Connected to MySQL database with entities such as patient, donor, blood bank etc.
+* Connected to MySQL database with entities such as patient, donor, blood bank etc.